What Is The Purpose of Entry Type 86?

 February 1, 2020

 Global e-commerce has drastically increased the number of international shipments sent each day.
-When consumers and companies buy something online via an e-commerce platform, it may come from anywhere in the world.
-Entry Type 86, is a new customs entry type intended to help Customs and Border Protection (CBP) manage the flow of goods, creating greater visibility for low-value shipments entering the U.S. while improving import security and safety.
+When consumers and companies buy merchandise online via an e-commerce platform, it may come from anywhere in the world.
+Entry Type 86, is a new customs entry type intended to help Customs and Border Protection (CBP) manage the flow of goods, creating greater visibility for low-value shipments entering the U.S. while improving border protection, import security, and safety.

-At the same time, Customs Entry Type 86 will improve the time-consuming import process and associated fees for importers bringing low-value goods into the U.S. This regulation will make the customs and border process more straightforward for the importer and shipper.
+At the same time, Customs Entry Type 86 will improve the time-consuming import process and associated fees for importers bringing low-value products or goods into the U.S. This regulation will make the customs and border process more straightforward for the importer and shipper.
+The question becomes: is my product eligible under Entry Type 86?
 This guide explains this new entry type: the process and its benefits.

 Formal Vs. Informal Entry